Hiking & Trekking

 “The Carpathian Mountains offer a unique opportunity to witness the beauty of nature and the incredible wildlife that call this region home.” – Nature Enthusiast

-• Hike to the iconic Sphinx rock formation, located in the Bucegi Mountains, and marvel at its unique shape that resembles the famous Egyptian Sphinx.
+• The Sphinx rock formation sits on the Bucegi Mountains plateau and takes its name from a shape that resembles the Egyptian Sphinx.

 Zarnesti Gorges